faulker/wtm/README.md

 Each screen spells out what it will do before you confirm it.
 A reset to a commit that isn't in that branch's history is refused rather than performed, since it would move the branch sideways onto unrelated work.
 If undoing the commit conflicts with later work, the conflict resolver opens on it just like a conflicting merge or cherry-pick.

+### Conflicts

 ![The conflict resolver: two conflicted files on the left, and on the right one hunk showing the OURS side in green and the THEIRS side in blue, waiting for a side to be picked](docs/images/tui-conflicts.png)

-When a merge, rebase, update, cherry-pick, or stash pop hits a conflict, the **conflict resolver** opens automatically — and it isn't a window you can lose.
-While a worktree has unmerged files (or is stopped mid-merge, mid-rebase, or mid-cherry-pick) the resolver **is** that worktree's changes pane: it takes the place of the file list and diff on the Changes tab, and of the bottom region under the three-panel layout, so there is no ordinary changes view to switch to until the conflicts are settled.
+When a merge, rebase, update, cherry-pick, or stash pop hits a conflict, the **conflict resolver** opens automatically, and it isn't a window you can lose.
+While a worktree has unmerged files (or is stopped mid-merge, mid-rebase, or mid-cherry-pick) the resolver **is** that worktree's changes pane: it takes the place of the file list and diff on the Changes tab, and of the bottom region under the three-panel layout, so there is no ordinary changes view until the conflicts are settled.
 The Changes tab is flagged `⚠` while that's true.
 Finish the conflicts and the same pane turns back into the normal changes view, commit and all.

 It lists the conflicted files (each with a resolved/unresolved marker) and shows the selected file's hunks as **OURS** (green) vs **THEIRS** (blue).
-Every hunk names both of its sides in place: the branch each came from, the key that takes it, and a `✓ keep` / `✗ drop` verdict once you've decided, so nothing has to be read out of context.
+Every hunk names both of its sides in place: the branch each came from, the key that takes it, and a `✓ keep` / `✗ drop` verdict once you've decided.
 A pinned two-line legend at the top of the pane says where each side comes from and stays put as you scroll, and the footer counts how many hunks are decided.
 Each side is numbered from 1 down its own gutter, so line 2 of OURS reads against line 2 of THEIRS.
-During a **rebase** git swaps the two, so OURS is the branch you are rebasing onto and THEIRS is your own commit being replayed; the resolver flags that in the legend rather than leaving you to work it out.
+During a **rebase** git swaps the two, so OURS is the branch you are rebasing onto and THEIRS is your own commit being replayed; the resolver flags that in the legend.

-`←`/`→` move between files, `↑`/`↓` between hunks; `o`/`t` keep ours/theirs for the current hunk, `b`/`⇧B` **keep both** (ours-then-theirs or reversed, on separate lines — the hunk then shows which side lands first), `⇧O`/`⇧T` take the whole file's side.
+`←`/`→` move between files, `↑`/`↓` between hunks; `o`/`t` keep ours/theirs for the current hunk, `b`/`⇧B` **keep both** (ours-then-theirs or reversed, on separate lines), `⇧O`/`⇧T` take the whole file's side.

-`e` and `⇧E` open the same thing: the **whole file**, full screen, conflict markers and all, for the fixes per-hunk choices can't express (interleaving both sides, fixing an import list, deleting a stray line). `e` puts the cursor on the hunk you were looking at; `⇧E` opens at the top.
+`e` and `⇧E` open the **whole file**, full screen, conflict markers and all, for the fixes per-hunk choices can't express (interleaving both sides, fixing an import list, deleting a stray line). `e` puts the cursor on the hunk you were looking at; `⇧E` opens at the top.
 Choices you have already made are written to disk first, so you edit the file as it really stands.
-The editor takes the entire frame, numbers every line down the left, highlights the conflict markers with each side in its resolver colour, and scrolls in **both** directions — arrows and `PgUp`/`PgDn` move the cursor, and the view follows it into a long line instead of clipping at the border. `Ctrl+S` saves and re-reads the file, so any hunks the edit settled drop out of the list; `Esc` discards.
+The editor takes the entire frame, numbers every line down the left, highlights the conflict markers with each side in its resolver colour, and scrolls in both directions. `Ctrl+S` saves and re-reads the file, so any hunks the edit settled drop out of the list; `Esc` discards.

 Choosing a side with `o`/`t`/`b` **records the choice, it does not write it**.
 The pinned legend counts how many choices are still unwritten, the status line says the same on every press, and `c` refuses in those words rather than passing along git's bare "unmerged paths". `w` (or `Enter`) is what saves the file and, once every hunk is decided, stages it as resolved.
-If you fixed a conflict **in your own editor** instead, `a` marks the file resolved using exactly what is on disk (it refuses while conflict markers remain, rather than committing them), and `r` re-reads the conflicts from disk to pick up changes made outside wtm.
+If you fixed a conflict **in your own editor** instead, `a` marks the file resolved using exactly what is on disk (it refuses while conflict markers remain), and `r` re-reads the conflicts from disk to pick up changes made outside wtm.

-`c` completes the operation (commit the merge, continue the rebase or cherry-pick, or drop the popped stash), `s` **skips** the commit a rebase stopped on, and `x` then `y` aborts and restores the worktree. `Esc`/`q` backs out to the worktree list and leaves the operation in progress; since the resolver is that worktree's changes pane, `Enter` on it (or the `⚠ Changes` tab) walks straight back in where you left off.
+`c` completes the operation (commit the merge, continue the rebase or cherry-pick, or drop the popped stash), `s` **skips** the commit a rebase stopped on, and `x` then `y` aborts and restores the worktree. `Esc`/`q` backs out to the worktree list and leaves the operation in progress; `Enter` on that worktree (or the `⚠ Changes` tab) walks straight back in where you left off.

-Every text field (the new-branch name, the commit message, stash and branch names, and the settings and setup-wizard inputs) supports cursor editing: `←`/`→` move, `Home`/`End` jump, and `Backspace`/`Delete` remove characters mid-string.
+### Settings tab

 Pressing `Tab` to the **Settings** tab opens an editor for the repo's `.wtm.toml`: pick a row with `↑`/`↓`, press `Enter` to edit or cycle it, and the change is written immediately (comments preserved).
 It shows a live preview of where worktrees will land and a colour sample for the selected `diff_theme`, and clearing a field unsets it so the default (or global value) applies again.
 The `auto_update_check`, `diff_theme`, and `worktrees_layout` rows cycle rather than edit free text (`Enter` or `Space`), and all three are saved in the global config since they apply to wtm rather than to one repo.
-Switching `worktrees_layout` redraws the Worktrees tab on the next frame, no restart needed. `open_command` holds a list of commands, so `Enter` on that row opens a small list editor: `↑`/`↓` move, `Enter` edits the selected command, `a` adds one, `d` removes one, `Enter` on `[ done ]` saves the list, and `Esc` discards the edits.
-Each command row carries two toggles: `g` saves that command **globally** so every repo offers it (it goes to the global config instead of this repo's `.wtm.toml`), and `t` switches it between running in the **background** and taking over the **terminal** (wtm closes and hands the terminal to the command).
-Both are shown in fixed columns on the row, so a newly added command can be set up right where it was typed.
-Because entries are edited one at a time, a command containing a comma stays a single command. `{path}`, `{name}`, `{branch}`, and `{status}` are expanded in the picker that `o` opens on the Worktrees tab, so each row is the command that will actually run.
+Switching `worktrees_layout` redraws the Worktrees tab on the next frame, no restart needed.

+`open_command` holds a list of commands, so `Enter` on that row opens a small list editor: `↑`/`↓` move, `Enter` edits the selected command, `a` adds one, `d` removes one, `Enter` on `[ done ]` saves the list, and `Esc` discards the edits.
+Each command row carries two toggles: `g` saves that command **globally** so every repo offers it, and `t` switches it between running in the **background** and taking over the **terminal**.
+Both are shown in fixed columns on the row.
+Because entries are edited one at a time, a command containing a comma stays a single command.

+Every text field (the new-branch name, the commit message, stash and branch names, and the settings and setup-wizard inputs) supports cursor editing: `←`/`→` move, `Home`/`End` jump, and `Backspace`/`Delete` remove characters mid-string.

 While setup runs, its output streams into the progress window.
 Type a line and press `Enter` to answer a prompting command; press `Ctrl+C` twice to kill a stuck setup.